Rock Island District: History

 A new station at 35th Street and Federal Street opened on April 3, 2011 to serve U.S. Cellular Field and the Illinois Institute of Technology.
 It was named 35th Street/'Lou' Jones/Bronzeville Station after Lovana Jones who was an Illinois State Representative in the Bronzeville neighborhood.

 The Englewood Flyover, an overpass located in the Chicago neighborhood of Englewood, eliminated delays for the Rock Island.
 The overpass replaced a diamond crossing with the Norfolk Southern's Chicago Line.
 The overpass proposed by Chicago Region Environmental and Transportation Efficiency Program (CREATE), which cost $142 million to construct, was completed in October 2014.

 In recent years, Metra has expressed a desire to electrify and modernize the line if funding became available.
+In October of 2023, Metra announced the order of 16 lightweight Stadler FLIRT Akku electric multiple unit trainsets that would likely be used on the Beverly Branch.
+They could be used to increase frequency and speed.

+In 2022, an alternative project to those presented under the Chicago Region Environmental and Transportation Efficiency Program (CREATE) was presented, whereby Amtrak's Lincoln Service and Texas Eagle services running between Joliet and Chicago Union Station could be rerouted via Rock Island District.
+This option, due to the absence of diamond crossings and low freight train activity, will allow Amtrak services to reduce delays and increase higher speeds between Joliet and Chicago, avoiding the circuitous route they currently use.